rian-dolphin/dictate/README.md

 1. Hold down the scroll_lock key (I think it's normally not used anymore that's why I chose it)
 2. Speak what you want the LLM to do
-3. The LLM receives your transcribed text and a screenshot of your current view
+3. The LLM receives your transcribed text
 4. The LLM answer is typed into your keyboard (streamed)

-Works everywhere on your system and the LLM always has the screen context
+Works everywhere on your system

 ## Installation 🛠️